Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     Name of the destination attribute set for the offer.
 If no matching destination attribute set for the source attribute set has been found, an error message is displayed instead of the destination attribute set name.

 - [< BACK]
     Click this button to go back to the previous step.
-The *Select marketplace* wizard window or the *Select products* wizard window is displayed.
+If the *Select products* option in the *Which products do you wish to create offers from?* section of the *Select marketplace* wizard window has been selected, the *Select products* wizard window is displayed, see [Select products](#select-products).

-[comment]: <> (Wenn ich auf BACK drucke, wird Step 2, also Select products, angezeigt.
-Oder ist es von etwas abhängig?)
+    If the *All products* option in the *Which products do you wish to create offers from?* section of the *Select marketplace* wizard window has been selected, the *Select marketplace* wizard window is displayed, see [Select marketplace](#select-marketplace).

 - [CANCEL]
     Click this button to cancel creating offers from PIM products.
 The *Review and finalize* wizard window is closed.